FAQs & answers

 Rappahannock CASA has continued to provide high-quality advocacy throughout the pandemic.
 We have carefully adhered to guidance from the CDC and Virginia Department of Health, and our Board of Directors has established policies that guide our operations.
 Safety has been, and remains, our top priority.
 We are committed to minimizing the risks of transmission and illness.

-Our COVID policies include guidance on masking, risk assessment and what activities volunteers may participate in depending on their vaccination status.
-In short: Vaccinated volunteers may attend indoor visits with children and may attend court hearings and meetings in-person.
-Unvaccinated volunteers are very limited in their ability to serve.
-They may not attend hearings or meetings in-person.
-Detailed policies are communicated to our volunteers, who must agree to abide by them.
+Since the pandemic started, our COVID policies have included guidance on masking, risk assessment and what activities volunteers may participate in depending on their vaccination status.
+Our Board of Directors periodically reviews our policies, and detailed policies are communicated to our volunteers and volunteer candidates, who must agree to abide by them.